 > Read our detailed Beehiiv Review

-On the flipside, remember Substack is a great tool for sharing stories, and generating a discussion around your newsletter, which is awesome if you want a quick way to start sending emails and also interact with readers and fellow writers.
-Just keep in mind that it comes with limitations.
+On the flipside, remember Substack is still a popular option and good tool for sharing stories, and generating a discussion around your newsletter, which is awesome if you want a quick way to start sending emails and also interact with readers and fellow writers.
+However, keep in mind that it comes with important limitations, which we outline in more detail in our Substack alternatives guide.
+On top of that, many Substack users have been put off by the platform’s constant changes and social-style features.
+To make matters worse, some creators have reported bugs with serious consequences.
+Lucy Werner — who we interviewed a while ago — shared how she lived through a Substack nightmare, losing all her content and subscribers due to a major slip-up on the platform’s end.

-Ultimately, the platform you choose truly depends on your goals (and your audience!).
-Everyone has different needs and they’re both great tools with very different features.
+Ultimately, the platform you choose truly depends on your goals.
+Everyone has different needs and they offer very different features.

 If you are looking for a Beehiiv alternative, Kit and Flodesk are two interesting options you may also want to check out.
-We also compare Beehiiv vs Kit here.
+We also compare Beehiiv vs Kit here, and Kit vs Substack here.

 I hope this article has helped you figure out what’s more suited for your newsletter project!